godotengine/godot-docs/classes/class_omnilight.rst

 | *Getter* | get_param()      |
 +----------+------------------+

 The light's attenuation (drop-off) curve.
-A number of presets are available in the Inspector.
+A number of presets are available in the **Inspector** by right-clicking the curve.

 .. _class_OmniLight_property_omni_range: